pascalnoser/clockworks/README.md

 )
 #>
 #> The following columns in `metadata` will be ignored: Subject_ID
-#> If you want to use subject information (for repeated measures) or group information, make sure to define these as `colname_subject` and `colname_group`, respectively.
+#> If your data set contains repeated measures, make sure to define `colname_subject`.
 #> An object of class 'CircadianData'
 #>  Dimensions: 10 features, 96 samples
 #>  Feature names: Gene_01 Gene_02 Gene_03 ...
 Gene_09 Gene_10